FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/post_install_zOS.md

 > **Note**
 >
-> The act of installing Transfer CFT creates a distribution environment that contains product binaries and templates.
+> Note: The act of installing Transfer CFT creates a distribution environment that contains product binaries and templates.
 Do no store any personal files in this environment, or modify existing files in this environment, as they are erased during updates.

 - EULA.html: License agreement (html format)
 - EULA.txt: License agreement (text format)